 Rest regularly.
 As a caregiver, you may find that it is hard to relax, even if you have time for it.
 Deep breathing, meditating or gentle stretching exercises can help reduce stress.
-CancerCare offers a meditation app that can help with these exercises.

 Keep up with your own checkups, screenings and medications.

 Your health is very valuable.
 Stay on top of your own medical appointments, and have a system for remembering to take any medicines you need to stay healthy.